-Enter the gross receipts from any unrelated trade or business regularly conducted that involves the sale of goods or performance of services.
+Enter the gross receipts from an unrelated trade or business regularly conducted that involves the sale of goods or performance of services.

-A section 501(c)(7) social club would report its restaurant and bar receipts from nonmembers on line 1, but would report its investment income on line 9 and in Schedule G.
+A section 501(c)(7) social club would report its restaurant and bar receipts from nonmembers on Schedule A, Part I, line 1, but would report its investment income on Schedule A, Part I, line 9 and in Schedule A, Part VII.

 Advance payments.
 In general, advance payments are reported in the year of receipt.
 To report income from long-term contracts, see section 460.
 For special rules for reporting certain advance payments for goods and long-term contracts, see Regulations section 1.451-5.
 For permissible methods for reporting advance payments for services and certain goods by an accrual method organization, see Rev. Proc.
 2004-34, 2004-22 I.R.B.
-991, available at IRS.gov/ IRB2004-22.
+991, available at IRS.gov/IRB2004-22.